Yellow-breasted fruit dove: Description

-EBird describes the bird as "A medium-sized dove of lowland and mid-elevation forest canopy.
-Distinguished by green upperparts, tail, thighs, and sides, gray crown and sides to the neck, yellow breast, maroon patch on the belly, and maroon stripe from the eye around the back of the head.
-Similar to Flame-breasted Fruit-Dove, but has a yellow rather than orange chest and pale gray in front of the eyes.
-Song is a deep, downslurred "woo-oo."

 It is locally known as siete colores, which means 7 colors and has been nicknamed by birdwatchers as sapin-sapin, which is a multicolored Filipino desert.

-The yellow-breasted fruit dove is one of over 50 species in the genus Ptilinopus.
-Within the genus, it is most closely allied to the red-eared fruit dove and the Lompobattang fruit dove.
+The yellow-breasted fruit dove is one of nine species in the genus Ramphiculus.
+Based on genetic analysis, this species' closest relatives are the Black-chinned fruit dove and Jambu fruit dove.'

 Ecology and behavior

 It is a frugivore.The Philippine green pigeon usually occurs singly or in small groups with other doves to feed on fruiting trees.
 Its flight is fast and direct, with the regular beats and an occasional sharp flick of the wings that are characteristic of pigeons in general.

 Habitat and conservation status

 Its natural habitat is moist tropical primary lowland forest up to 1,800 meters above sea level.

 The IUCN has classified the species as being of least concern but the population is believed to be declining due to deforestation from land conversion, Illegal logging and slash-and-burn farming.
 This species also experiences hunting pressure for both meat and the pet trade.